TinaHammar/livewire-auto-routes/readme.md

 ### Guest route Trait
 * Applies the `guest` middleware.
 *  **The property is used to generate both the route name and url.**
-* Used for "plainly" named routes like 'users'

 ```php
 use Tanthammar\LivewireAutoRoutes\HasGuestRoute;